arecai/DAT_course_final_assessment/README.md

 In this project, we help the non-for-profit Washinton Help People organization to find the most afforadable houses.

 ### Business problem
-The non-for-profit Washinton Help People organization (WHPO)has recently received an anonymous donation to build the most number of houses for homeless people.
-Herein,WHOW wants to get some insights to find the cheapest houses so they can buy more houses to help more homelesses.
-In this project, we will use regression models to identify the factors that has a signficant impact in the house price.
+The non-for-profit Washinton Help People organization (WHPO) has recently received an anonymous donation to build the maximum number of houses for homeless people.
+Herein, WHPO wants to get some insights to find the cheapest houses so they can buy more houses to help more homelesses.
+In this project, we will use regression models to identify the factors that have a signficant impact in the house price.

 Some of the questions that we will consider are:

 What are the zipcodes wehre the houses are most expensive?
-What factors influece the houses price?
+What factors influecce houses price?

 ### The Data
 This project uses the King County House Sales dataset.
 This dataset contains house sale prices for King County, which includes Seattle.
 It includes homes sold between May 2014 and May 2015.

 The dataset contains 21597 entries and 21 columns.
 This project will focus on the following variables: